 If you love desert landscapes and are a fan of the hill country then Enchanted Rock is the place for you!
 It’s basically a little desert-like oasis among the hill country.

-Plus it is located about twenty minutes from Fredericksburg, a little town full of unique shops, wineries, restaurants and lodging.
-And if Fredericksburg doesn’t do it for ya then Austin is only a two hour drive away!
-Super easy for a day trip.
+Enchanted Rock is located about twenty minutes from Fredericksburg, a little town full of unique shops, wineries, restaurants and lodging.
+And if Fredericksburg doesn’t do it for ya then Austin is only a two-hour drive away!
+Making Enchanted Rock a super easy location for a day trip from Austin.

 What this blog covers;

 - Texas marriage laws

 - The best time of year to have an Enchanted Rock wedding

 - Ideal weather for an Enchanted Rock wedding

 - The recommended time of day for an Enchanted Rock wedding